codeadvance/codeadvance/README.md

 - 📫 How to reach me by https://www.linkedin.com/in/cindy-l-8bb871a6/

 - 😄 Pronouns: sher/her
 - ⚡ Fun fact: I am adaptable.
-If you feed me food, you will make my day
+If you feed me food, you make my day great

 <!---
 codeadvance/codeadvance is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.